This website uses cookies

 Our website, platform and/or any sub domains use cookies to understand how you use our services, and to improve both your experience and our marketing relevance.

-Guide About How to Use LESS in Magento 2
+How to Use LESS in Magento 2 [Guide 2025]

-2 Min Read
+3 Min Read

-less magento 2
+guide about how to use less in magento 2

 Magento 2 supports a CSS preprocessor known as LESS.
 It extends the capabilities and features of CSS which allows using variables, functions, mixins, nested rules, and operations when writing styles.
 When you use LESS in Magento 2, you ultimately increase the productivity in the development of front-end styles.
 LESS also supports Lazy Loading feature; you may define your variables anywhere and can use it anytime and anywhere you want.